groupdocs-total/GroupDocs.Total-Products/english/total/net/add-jpeg-image-watermark-to-potm-viewer.md

     content_left: |
         [GroupDocs.Total](https://products.groupdocs.com/total/net/) makes it easy for developers to integrate JPEG image watermark into PowerPoint template (POTM) file format using a few lines of .NET code.

-        *   Instantiate watermarker with input POTM document
+        *   Instantiate Watermarker with input POTM document
         *   Use JPEG watermark image path as constructor parameter of ImageWatermark class
         *   Set the watermark size and alignment
         *   Add watermark to the watermarker and generate output document